-We come tonight to Hebrews chapter 2 verses 1 to 4, passage of Scripture, portions of which are undoubtedly familiar to many of you who have studied the Word of God in days past.
-Perhaps brand new to others of you who are new Christians, but very important verses they are.
+We come tonight to Hebrews chapter 2, verse 1 to 4, passage of Scripture, portions of which are undoubtedly familiar to many of you who have studied the Word of God in days past.
+Perhaps brand new to others of you who are new Christians.
+But very important verses they are.

-So the whole theme of Hebrews, then, is that the new covenant is better, that Christ is better than everything and everybody.
-And to receive Jesus Christ is what it’s all about.
+So the who theme of Hebrews then is that the new covenant is better, that Christ is better than everything and everybody, and to receive Jesus Christ is what it’s all about.

-You say,.
-"Well, why is that important?”
+You say, “Well why is that important?”
 Because to the Jewish mind, angels were extremely important.
 Angels mediated the old covenant.
 And so, the Holy Spirit wants to show us that the new covenant is better because Christ is better than angels.
 A better mediator means a better covenant.
-And we've been into all that in detail.
-If you want to catch up on it, why you can get those tapes and do that,
+And we have been in all that in detail, if you want to catch up on it while you can get those tapes and do that.

 In chapter 10 of the same epistle in verse 1, he says, “Brethren, my heart’s desire and prayer to God for Israel is that they might be saved.”
 Now there is the character of a true teacher.
 It’s not just academics.
 It’s not just pedantics.
 It’s not just cranking out the information.
 It’s having a passionate concern with how people respond.